trevoro/trevoro.net/_posts/2019-05-06-how-to-balance-technical-debt.md

 hidden: false
 ---

-One of the recurring and common complains about Agile and its associated methodologies is that it doesn’t make an explicit provision for balancing software maintenance with new features.
+One of the recurring and common complaints about Agile and its associated methodologies is that it doesn’t make an explicit provision for balancing software maintenance with new features.
 I’ll make the case that those are both related, and explain a system that I’ve seen work in the past to balance both